 What are we doing?

-Commissioners are listening to survivors share their experiences in private sessions.
+Commissioners have listened to survivors share their experiences.

-We will make recommendations to the Governor-General in 2023 on how New Zealand can better care for children, young people and vulnerable adults.
+We will make recommendations to the Governor-General in mid-2024 on how Aotearoa New Zealand can better care for tamariki, rangatahi and adults in State and faith-based care.